 I also have to remind myself that the idea of desire or lust falls when we believe the new situation will fix us.
 When we move, we are not looking to be fixed, but to embody a greater expression.

 As I look back at all my decisions, this holds true.
-I’ve wanted to move from job to job and from relationship to relationship, because every situation that I’ve ended felt limiting.
+I’ve wanted to move from job to job and from relationship to relationship because every situation I’ve ended has felt limiting.

 Leaving a relationship ultimately means “betraying” the other party who shares it with you.
 We want to be good people, but the idea of good is a pair of shackles forged by social expectations and self-judgment.

-The need to think about yourself is going to be a painful action when it comes to marriage, the firm, and the family legacy.
+Thinking about yourself is going to be painful when it comes to marriage, the firm, and the family legacy.

 Even though it may not feel the case, disappointing those who project their needs onto you is a way of shattering their illusions as well.
 You are reliable, but it was never permanent.
 At some point, you’re going to leave, whether it be your choice or not.